sampath3315/sampath3315/README.md

 💡 I enjoy transforming raw data into meaningful insights through dashboards, reports, and analytical solutions.

-💼 **Looking for**

-- Data Analyst
-- Business Analyst
-- Business Intelligence Analyst
+## 💼 Open to Opportunities

+I'm actively seeking entry-level Data Analyst and Business Analyst opportunities where I can apply my skills in SQL, Python, Power BI, and Excel to solve real-world business problems and continue growing as a data professional.

 ---